saffronrust/SC2006-Project/README.md

 |   ├── package-lock.json
 |   ├── package.json
 ```

+#### `Documentation` folder
+All of the necessary documentation, such as the SRS document and analysis models, can be found here.

 #### `Components` folder
 The `Components` folder contains the necessary components needed to make the website function.
 Each component has its own documentation at the start of the file.